 Another characteristic of psychopaths is their focus on self-interest.
 Although they can feign concerns for others and come across as warm, thoughtful and helpful, this interest is purely superficial and only serves to get something done in the future.
 When they want something from you they can be everything it takes, including being the nicest boss on earth, for a couple of minutes.
 As soon as they have achieved what they want, the fairy tale is over.

-Read here how to deal with these particular type of bosses.
+Read here how to deal with these particular types of bosses.

 7. Dodge responsibility